-With the open group funded ratio at 130.4% as at January 1, 2021, the NBPSPP was in a position to provide a full cost of living adjustment (COLA) to Plan members.
-The 2021 adjustment is 1.46%, and is based on the increase in the average of the Consumer Price Index (Canada) for the 12-month period ending the preceding June.
-The cost of living adjustment will be applied on January 1, 2021.
+With the open group funded ratio at 134.8% as at January 1, 2022, the NBPSPP was in a position to award a 5.24% cost of living adjustment (COLA) to Plan members.
+This will be applied on January 1, 2023.
+The maximum 2022 adjustment allowed, based on the increase in the average of the Consumer Price Index (Canada) for the 12-month period ending the preceding June, was 5.56%.
+If the open group funded ratio meets the requirements of the funding policy in 2023, the remaining 0.32% may be awarded in the future.
+This will be assessed in next year's Actuarial Valuation Report.